anton-shikov/LSEA/README.md

 --precompiled, -p Use precompiled loci
 ```
 ```
 -sn <path to SnpEff directory> Path to SnpEff
 ```
 ```
 -g <genome> Flag for specifying genome for SnpEff annotation
 ```
 ```
 -pld <path to PlINK directory> Path to PlINK
 ```
 ```
 -bf <bfile> Bfile for PLINK
 ```

 ## Creating your own universe:
 If you don't want to use precompiled universe of independant loci you can use options for creating your own universe based on GWAS summary statictics files.
-Use -cu (--create_universe) option to create universe of independant from your data:
+Use -cu (--create_universe) option to create universe of independant loci from your data:
 ```
 -af <input.tsv> -cu
 ```
 For this function you have to prepare results of clumping for your GWAS data (obtain .clumped file).
-If you have multiple files (e.g. for different phenotypes) use -cld <directory> flag for specifying directory with clumped files:
+If you have multiple
+files (e.g. for different phenotypes) use -cld <directory> flag for specifying directory with clumped files:

 ```
 -cld <directory with clumped files>
 ```